BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/How-to-Use-Spiedie/data_transfer.md

 ***

 ***Note: The following steps are only applicable while connected to the university network.
-If working off-campus, you must connect first to a SSL VPN.
+If working off-campus, you must connect first to the university's VPN.
 [Click here for more details](login.md#vpn)***

 ### Table of Contents